VaibhavYk/Project-C/README.md

             }
         }
     }

     fclose(fp);
     return -1;
     }
 What this function does:
+Purpose:
+Reads the current number of bytes received (rx) and transmitted (tx) for a given network interface (like wlan0 or eth0).

+Step-by-step:

+fopen("/proc/net/dev", "r");
-Opens /proc/net/dev, which contains per-interface network statistics.
+Opens the special Linux file that contains network stats for all interfaces.

-Initializes *rx and *tx to 0.
+Initialize *rx and *tx to 0 in case interface is not found.

+while (fgets(line, sizeof(line), fp))
-Reads each line of /proc/net/dev:
+Reads the file line by line.

+strstr(line, iface) and pos == line + strspn(line, " ")

-Uses strstr(line, iface) to find the requested interface name in the line.
+Looks for the interface name in the line.

-The pos == line + strspn(line, " ") check ensures the interface name appears at the start of the line (after leading spaces), to avoid partial matches.
+Ensures it appears at the start of the line (after spaces), so you don’t get partial matches.

-If the line matches:

-sscanf parses the line into:

-rbytes (received bytes), tbytes (transmitted bytes), and other stats.
-Stores rbytes into *rx and tbytes into *tx.
+Long sscanf(...)
+Parses the interface line, which looks like:

+wlan0:  bytes packets errs drop fifo frame compressed multicast  bytes packets errs drop fifo colls carrier compressed It extracts:

+rbytes → received bytes

+tbytes → transmitted bytes
+(The rest are other statistics not used here.)

+If successful (n >= 10):

+*rx = rbytes;

+*tx = tbytes;

-Closes the file and returns 0 (success).
+Close the file and return 0 (success).

-If no matching interface is found, or if opening the file fails, the function returns -1.
+If the function cannot find the interface or parse it, it returns -1.

-## 4. Function to Draw a Bar
-    // Draw a horizontal bar for a given Mbps value void draw_bar(double mbps) {
-    // Simple scaling: 1 Mbps -> 1 char (you can tweak)
-    int width = (int)mbps;
-    if (width > MAX_BAR_WIDTH) width = MAX_BAR_WIDTH;
-    if (width < 0) width = 0;
-    for (int i = 0; i < width; i++) {
-        putchar('#');
+This function is called repeatedly to track how many bytes have passed through the interface over time.

+## 4. measure_ping_ms – Measuring Ping Using ping Command

+    // ---------- Measure ping using "ping -c 1" and parse time=...ms ----------

+    double measure_ping_ms(const char *host) {
+    char cmd[128];
+    snprintf(cmd, sizeof(cmd), "ping -c 1 -w 1 %s 2>/dev/null", host);

+    FILE *fp = popen(cmd, "r");
+    if (!fp) {
+        // Could not run ping
+        return -1.0;
     }

-    putchar('\n');
+    char line[256];
+    double ping_ms = -1.0;

+    while (fgets(line, sizeof(line), fp)) {
+        // Look for "time=" substring
+        char *pos = strstr(line, "time=");
+        if (pos) {
+            // Example: "time=23.5 ms"
+            if (sscanf(pos, "time=%lf", &ping_ms) == 1) {
+                break;
             }
+        }
+    }

+    pclose(fp);
+    return ping_ms; // -1.0 if not found
+    }
-What this does:
+What this function does:
-Converts a speed value in Mbps into a number of characters.

-width ≈ mbps (e.g., 12.5 Mbps → 12 # characters).

-Caps the width at MAX_BAR_WIDTH so very high speeds don’t overflow.

-Prints that many # characters, then a newline.

-This is a simple ASCII “graph” representation of the speed.

-You can modify the scaling (e.g., int width = (int)(mbps / 2); for 1 # per 2 Mbps).
+Purpose:
+Runs a system ping command and extracts the round-trip time (ms) from its output.

+How it works:

+Builds a command string:

+ping -c 1 -w 1 <host>
+-c 1 → send 1 ICMP packet

+-w 1 → wait at most 1 second

+2>/dev/null → hide error messages

+popen(cmd, "r")
+Runs the command and opens a pipe for reading its output.

+Reads each output line with fgets.

+For each line, it searches for "time=", e.g.:

+    int
+    time=23.5 ms
+Uses sscanf(pos, "time=%lf", &ping_ms) to parse the number after time= into ping_ms.

+If time= is never found, it returns -1.0 to indicate failure.

+This function is used once per second in the main loop, and the ping results are averaged.

-## 5. main() – Program Flow
+## 5. main – Overall Program Flow

     int main() {
     char iface[32];
     printf("Enter network interface (e.g. eth0, wlan0, enp3s0): ");